-- Sold by a dealer (not required, but ideal)
+Sold by a dealer (not required, but ideal)

     Once you find the right truck, you need to negotiate a price and get a written quote on your purchase of the vehicle.
 It should include the price you’re paying plus these key pieces of information:

     - Make, model, and year

     - Condition report

-- At least 3 pictures of the vehicle
+    - At least three pictures of the vehicle

     - Truck serial number

     - If the truck is used, the quote should specify that

-Once you’ve found the right truck that you’re ready to move forward with then you need to move quickly so that you don’t lose it.
-There may be cash buyers or other buyers further along in the financing process who could come along quickly to buy the truck out from underneath you.
+    Once you’ve found the right truck that you’re ready to move forward with, you need to move quickly so that you don’t lose it.
+Be wary of cash buyers or other buyers with financing in hand who may make an offer on the truck you are attempting to finance.

     4. Find Good Insurance

     Before your loan finalizes you’ll need to show the loan provider that you have proper insurance for the semi truck.
-The average cost of a commercial truck accident is $59,150, which could damage your business’s cash flow, or hurt your loan provider’s collateral if you aren’t properly insured.
+The average cost of a commercial truck accident is $59,150, which could damage your business’ cash flow or hurt your loan provider’s collateral if you aren’t properly insured.
 This is why proof of good insurance is at the top of your loan provider’s list before you can close on your loan.

     You can typically start steps 4 and 5 at the same time because you can get preapproved without having insurance.
 However, you won’t be funded until the loan provider receives acceptable documentation of the vehicle being insured.

-What type of insurance do you need for a semi truck?
-That depends on what type of business you have.
+    The type of insurance you need for a semi truck depends on what type of business you have.
 If this truck will be the only asset in the business, you’ll typically need:

     - Primary liability coverage